Roman52/Roman52/README.md

 ## Hi there 👋

-I am Roman - I am currently working as Full Stack WordPress Developer at [LeaseLeads.co](https://www.leaseleads.co)
+I am Roman - I am currently working as a Full Stack WordPress Developer at [LeaseLeads.co](https://www.leaseleads.co)

 ## 📫 How to reach me: